DonaldWhyte/mocking-in-rust-using-double/contents.md

 First-class pattern matching support.

-_note_
-First-class pattern matching for writing non-brittle mocking tests.

 [NEXT]
-`double` supports stable and needs no prod code changes.
+`double` supports stable and requires no code changes.

-Introduces constraints.

-Requires users to write more boilerplate code.
+Requires users to write slightly more boilerplate code.

-_note_
 Ongoing work on the library to remove these limitations.

 [NEXT]